-- When you believe you’re not the only person entitled to paying that debt, this might happen when someone take a load on your behave such as your spouse or children.
+- When you believe you’re not the only person entitled to pay that debt, this might happen when someone takes a load on your to behave such as your spouse or children.

 - You should verify that the collector owns that debt or has the right to come and collect the debt from you.

 It’s the responsibility of any debt collector to provide all the basic information that’s needed for the debt they wish to collect if they don’t provide such information it’s your duty to ask for it.
 It’s not every question you can ask a debt collector, only the basic details that pertain such loan.
 Whether you own that debt or not you still have the right to verify such loan, this is imposed by the FDCPA, the debt collector doesn’t have the right to know why you want to verify the debt.